 Busy dads find an opportunity in the monthly Father and Son Club an opportunity to spend quality time with their sons.
-They and an occasion to exinterchange experiences, learn new skills, and enrich their social encounters with other parents and prepare for Pioneer Club with other parents.
+They had occasion to exchange experiences, learn new skills, and enrich their social encounters with other parents and prepare for Pioneer Club with other parents.